Phoenix Unwanted Acceleration Lawyer

 Unwanted acceleration, also referred to as unintended acceleration, is the sudden forward or backward movement of a vehicle without the operator pressing the gas pedal.
 Sudden acceleration incidents are typically high-power bursts that can launch a vehicle into oncoming traffic, a fixed object or off the road.
 Brake failure often accompanies unwanted acceleration.
 It is a serious and sometimes deadly vehicle defect that may come down to manufacturer liability.

-Who Is Liable for an Unwanted Acceleration Accident?
+Who Is Liable for an Unwanted Acceleration Accident in Arizona?